 - Consider using a bar chart over a column chart when dimension axis labels are long.

 - Consider choosing a bar chart over a column chart when displaying negative values

 - Always choose a column chart over a bar chart when comparing values over time.

 - Use horizontal labels whenever possible, to ensure they are readable.

-- The measure axis should typically start at 0 to avoid misleading viewers (but can be unpinned from 0 in circumstances where the insight being shown is completely lost otherwise, i.e. very small differences or changes across data points).
+The measure axis should typically start at zero to avoid misleading viewers, but can be unpinned from zero in circumstances where the insight being shown would otherwise be completely lost (such as very small differences or changes across data points).